ohager/signum-dappository/README.md

 # burst-applications

-Burst Applications is a platform to register tools and applications for Burst/Burstcoin.
+__Burst Applications__ is a platform to register tools and applications for the [Burst](https://www.burst-coin.org/) eco-system.
-This platform serves as a vitrine
+On one hand, this platform serves as a kind of application store, but also as an exhibition center for developers.

 ## Digital Asset using Burstcoin Smart Contracts

-Each registered entry is represented through a digital asset using Burst Smart Contracts.
-The registree is the initial owner of that asset and throughout the The smart contract offers two logics:
+Each registered entry is represented through a digital (cryptographic) asset using Burst Smart Contracts and is stored in the Burst blockchain.
+The registree is the initial owner of that asset.
+Therefore, the asset is a so called [Non-Fungible Token](https://en.wikipedia.org/wiki/Non-fungible_token) (NFT): the asset can only be owned by one person at a time, but it's possible to transfer it to another person, e.g. by selling it.

-1. Donation
-2. Ownership Transfer

-Donations
+Furthermore, the asset aka token can receive amounts from other Burst Accounts.
+The received amount will be redirected (subtracting an inherent contract execution fee) to the owner.
+The number of transactions (considered as donations) is counted, and the received amounts are summed up, and kept in the Smart Contract.
+This can be used as a success indicator.